sohail69/AD_FEM/README.md

 # AD FEM Overview
-An attempt at making a fully functional AD framework in MFEM, for problems which can be described as constrianed minimals of energy functionals.
+An attempt at making a fully functional AD framework in MFEM, for problems which can be described as constrained minimals of energy functionals.
 The general problem setup is as follows, suppose you want to minimise an energy function subject to constraints(A):